What does a zero percent disability rating mean?

 A new claim for service-connection must include evidence connecting your condition to your active duty service.
 The focus of your supportive evidence is very different if you are not yet service-connected.
 Your current disability level is not as important as evidence that connects the dots for the VA.
 You must first get the fish in the boat before worrying about its size!

-Any records from non-VA medical Providers should be included with your claim.
+Any records from non-VA medical providers should be included with your claim.
 These records should include clinic notes and copies of diagnostic studies or imaging reports.

 Most claims should include a Lay Statement as supporting evidence.
 This is because the person experiencing the disability is you, the Veteran.
 No one can determine how your disability affects you better than you.
-A well-written Lay Statement can be a critical factor in winning and losing a claim.
+A well-written Lay Statement can be a critical factor in winning a claim.

 Evidence for secondary claims should focus on the timeline and the link.
 If your condition did not start in service but was caused by another disability, your evidence should highlight the temporality of your new condition.
 You should describe how the new condition has developed or worsened since you have had the service-connected disability symptoms.